trevisg/PSU_zappy_2017/README.md

 ## Documentation :

--   A [quick write up](bonus/ZAPPY_CMDS/md) with server commands could be found on the bonus directory
+-   A [quick write up](bonus/ZAPPY_CMDS.md) with server commands could be found on the bonus directory
--   U'll find the doc hosted at [this page](https://trevisg.github.io/PSU_zappy_2017Server)
+-   U'll find the complete documentation hosted at [this page](https://trevisg.github.io/PSU_zappy_2017/)